alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 me@my-computer:~/haskell/crawler$
 ```

-As the example shows, `--search=` is a rather low-level option, the need for pagination is signalled to the user, but the command does not help in that any further.
+As the example shows, `--search=` is a rather low-level option, the need for pagination is signaled to the user, but the command does not help in that any further.
 The behavior of the more developed `--paginate=` option is more user-friendly in pagination:

 ```
 me@my-computer:~/haskell/crawler$ ./client-to-MW-search-API-with-demo-MTs --paginate=Haskell